10 Sights in Faro, Portugal (with Map and Images)

 Capela de São Luís

-The Chapel of São Luís is a "remarkable" building of Faro.
-Located in the ancient arms of the city, this religious temple is located in front of the stadium with the same name.
-It is a seventeenth-century construction with deep remodeling at the beginning of the century.
-XIX at the initiative of Bishop Dom Francisco Gomes do Avelar and imprint of Genoese architect Francisco Xavier Fabri.
-It has a neoclassical altarpiece on the high altar.
-References
+The Chapel of São Luís is a building in Faro.
+Located on the old outskirts of the city, this religious temple is located in front of the stadium of the same name.
+It is a seventeenth-century construction with deep remodeling at the beginning of the nineteenth century on the initiative of Bishop Dom Francisco Gomes do Avelar and stamp of the Genoese architect Francisco Xavier Fabri.
+It has a neoclassical carved altarpiece on the main altar.

 Wikipedia: Ermida de São Luís (Faro) (PT)